archangel7431/personal_manager/personal_manager/budgeting/documentation_trial.md

 The `trial.py` creates a csv file but it doesn't recognize the issue if the file is there with no headings.
 NEED TO RECTIFY THIS.

 # Trial 2
+I was able to run the `Budget` class created in `app.py`.
+I am able to run the add expenses method of the class.